leon-wbr/SayHello/README.md

 ## Getting started

 Clone the repository, install node modules (`npm install`) and run `npm start`.
-You might need to install some of the modules globally as needed (trial & error, sorry, but I'm on a deadline!).
+You might need to install some of the modules globally as needed (trial & error, sorry, but I'm on a deadline!
+It's probably just webpack and esdoc).
 I was restricted to the free trial of Microsoft's cognitive services and I suspect it works much better with a paid version.

 ## Using the FaceAPI class